STARTING AS A MOTORCYCLE BLOGGER?

 Much has been said about what to bring on a motorcycle trip.
 However, now the trend is to get some blogging skills to make sure that your trip was adequately logged.
 There are many gadgets and tech out there that can be overwhelming.
-Sometimes the best way to go is to start trying by yourself what works and just not to slave your adventure to a writing routine.
+Trial and error pave the path.
+Don’t let routine shackle your adventure.
+Embrace experimentation to find your way.

 As a manner of suggestion, I’d like to share my own experience based on what worked on a hell of an adventure (to me) Last December before all this COVID-19 chaos took place.
 4,5 weeks, 18000 km ridden with the goal of summiting Aconcagua, the highest mountain in the Americas, and the world, outside the Himalayas.